Older people receiving social care and their family carers tell leading politicians about the problems they face and how to fund a better system.

 The majority of the people we spoke to highlighted the poor quality of care that they or their family members sometimes or always received.
 One participant had resorted to putting signs around her husband’s care home room to remind the staff to do basic things like leave him a drink within reach.
 Many people felt that if they had more money they could have bought a better standard of care.

-4. 'We family carers feel abandoned and unsupported by the NHS and social care'
+Many family carers feel abandoned and unsupported by the NHS and social care

 The family carers we spoke to wanted to do right by their loved ones, but they all agreed that it had to be voluntary and that people who need care should also receive support from the council or NHS.
 Those caring for parents or partners with dementia in particular often said they felt out of their depth and ‘dumped on’, struggling without enough basic help or specialist dementia support.
 One person explained how caring for his wife had led him to have a breakdown because he simply couldn’t cope 24/7.